5 tips for effective employee reviews and evaluations

 Put yourself in one of your employee’s shoes after you’ve conducted a performance review.
 How would you rate your handling of the review process, start to finish?
 Were your employee evaluations truly thorough, helpful, and insightful?

 Yes, effective employee evaluations require goal setting and digging into successes and missteps from the past year.
-But to be a truly high-performing organization, performance reviews need to be about looking forward as well as backward within the context of the overall business strategy.
+But to be a truly high-performing organisation, performance reviews need to be about looking forward as well as backward within the context of the overall business strategy.
 It’s time to update our thinking so people – not just businesses – benefit from the process.

 The very best performance evaluations create a holistic experience for your employees that ultimately leads to more productive people and more profitable businesses.
 It’s about combining coaching, feedback, SMART goals, learning and career development, and compensation.
 Each one of these talent management elements must come into play to achieve holistic and effective employee evaluations that ultimately impact the business for the better.